Top candlestick patterns traders should know

 A hammer candlestick is characterised by a small body, a long lower wick, and little to no upper wick.
 It could be seen as a sign of exhaustion when the market is in a downtrend and signals a possible bullish reversal coming.

-However, if it closes above the opening price and the candle is green or white (bull), the signal is stronger.
+However, the signal is stronger if it closes above the opening price and the candle is green or white (bull).

 When analysing the candlestick’s body, the wick should be twice or three times the length of the body to be considered a hammer.